-In my first report I suggested that the ‘formal’ realm of international development is in a period of turbulent change (Mawdsley 2015a).
-The ‘rise of the South’, the changing geographies of poverty and wealth, and the legacies of the ‘global’ financial crisis (GFC), have all played a part in partially (by no means completely) fracturing the North-South axis that historically framed mainstream development imaginaries and interventions, despite the manifest inadequacies of this territorialised conjecture (Rist 2003; Roy and Crane 2015).
+In the first of these reports I suggested that the ‘formal’ realm of international development is in a period of turbulent change (Mawdsley, 2015b).
+The ‘rise of the South’, the changing geographies of poverty and wealth, and the legacies of the ‘global’ financial crisis (GFC), have all played a part in partially (by no means completely) fracturing the North-South axis that historically framed mainstream development imaginaries and interventions, despite the manifest inadequacies of this territorialised conjecture (Rist, 2003; Roy and Crane, 2015).
 In particular, I noted that development institutions of all varieties are increasingly (re-)centring private sector-led economic growth in their narratives, policies and partnerships.
 In this report I explore the financialisation-Development nexus as a particularly dynamic and consequential aspect of this shift.

-The paper starts with a brief foray into the ‘economic geography’ literature on financialisation.
-It then outlines the ways in which ‘development geography’ (as ever, with reservations about these terms and sub-divisions) has engaged with financialisation: that is, primarily through international political economy, household and ‘everyday’ financialisation in the global South, and more recently, in work unpicking the commodification of land and nature.
+The paper starts with a brief foray into the economic geography literature on financialisation.
+It then outlines the ways in which development geography (as ever, with reservations about these terms and sub-divisions) has engaged with financialisation: that is, primarily through international political economy, household and ‘everyday’ financialisation in the global South, and more recently, in work unpicking the commodification of land and nature.
 The idea here is not to review these very rich literatures in detail, but to lead through them into the main focus of this paper, which concerns current trends within ‘mainstream’ development aimed explicitly at deepening and expanding financial markets and logics in the name of development.
 Two examples provide a little more by way of empirical anchoring: (1) the move from ‘foreign aid’ to ‘development finance’; and (2) the relationships between micro and macro circuits of financial interests and institutions.
-The paper concludes with discussion.
+The paper concludes with a brief discussion.

 Financialisation in economic and development geography

 Geographers contributed significantly to early explorations of financialisation, notably Harvey (1982, 2006) and Corbridge, Martin and Thift (1994).
-David Harvey’s analysis of financialisation as the search for “spatial-temporal fix(es) for the crisis tendencies of Anglo-American capitalism” (French et al 2011: 800), remains foundational for many, but research has deepened and diversified.
+David Harvey’s analysis of financialisation as the search for “spatial-temporal fix(es) for the crisis tendencies of Anglo-American capitalism” (French et al., 2011: 800), remains foundational for many, but research has deepened and diversified.
 A feature of much of the economic geography literature on financialisation, compared to that from other disciplines, is the reflective acknowledgement that the field is disproportionately anchored in the global North, and more particularly the US and UK, as the two most prominently financialised economies and societies.
 This is recognised to be a problem at several levels.
-The imperative to extend the spatial investigation of financialisation away from its ‘core’ is not driven simply by empirical incrementalism; or the necessity of exploring place-based diversity.
-The global South - and indeed, southern, central and eastern Europe, central Asia and the Gulf - are not just peripheral tableaux for the reverberations of repeated ‘global’ financial crises emanating from the ‘core’ - although they are this too (Lapavitsas 2009; Bassens 2012; Stenning et al 2015).
+The imperative to extend the spatial investigation of financialisation away from its ‘core’ is not driven simply by empirical incrementalism; or the importance of exploring place-based diversity.
+The global South - and indeed, southern, central and eastern Europe, central Asia and the Gulf - are not just peripheral tableaux for the reverberations of repeated ‘global’ financial crises emanating from the ‘core’ - although they are this too (Bassens, 2012.
 While these add to the reasons for widening the lens on financialisation, many geographers agree with Christophers (2012), who observes that theorising financialisation requires global perspectives.
 In his critique of ‘anaemic geographies’ (a phrase originated by Matthew Sparke, 1994), Christophers argues that much of the evidence and analysis of ‘core’ financialisation is not just narrow in its Eurocentricity, but is thereby being framed at a fundamentally inappropriate geographical scale.
 Hall (2012: 290) rightly insists that:

 future economic geographical research will increasingly need to look beyond the established heartlands of global finance and well-established actors such as investment banks in order to understand the increasingly important yet dynamic intersection between financial circuits and wider economic geographies.